Propagating thyme: cuttings, seeds & division

 Thyme shrub growing outdoors

-Common Thyme (Thymus vulgaris) is an easy to care for and robust shrub.
+Common thyme (Thymus vulgaris) is an easy to care for and robust shrub.
 If you would like for your thyme crop to multiply, it is quite easy to do so without buying new seedlings.
-Here we present several methods for propagating thyme.
+Here are several methods for propagating thyme.

 Propagating thyme from seed

-With a little patience, it is possible to grow thyme from seed, with either those that you have harvested yourself or seeds bought from a shop.
-Purchased seeds are much more reliable and your best choice to grow thyme from seed.
-Self-harvested thyme seeds may grow into plants which are quite different from the mother plant, as thyme interbreeds very easily.
+With a little patience, it is possible to grow thyme from seed, with either those that you have collected yourself or seeds bought from a shop.
+Purchased seeds are much more reliable and your best choice for growing thyme from seed.
+Self-harvested thyme seeds may grow into plants that are quite different to the mother plant, as thyme interbreeds very easily.
 You can of course sow your own self-harvested seeds if you do not necessarily want a true or particular variety of thyme.
-Of the 3 ways of propagating thyme presented in this article, from seed is the least straightforward.
+Of the three ways of propagating thyme presented in this article, from seed is the least straightforward.
 The following steps will help you to grow thyme from seed should you like to give it a go:

-• Substrate: A specialist seedling substrate is required here, such as our Plantura Organic Herb & Seedling Compost.
-Its low nutrients and good structure encourage young seedlings to grow strong and healthy roots.
+• Soil: a specialist seedling compost is required, such as our Plantura Organic Herb & Seedling Compost.
+Its low nutrients and good structure encourage seedlings to grow strong and healthy roots.

-• Fill a propagation tray with the substrate, press the soil down well and water with a spray bottle.
+• Fill a propagation tray with the compost, press the soil down well and water with a spray bottle.

 • Scatter the fine seeds evenly over the moistened soil.

-• The seeds can be gently pushed down, but you should not plant thyme seeds deeply or cover them with soil as thyme requires light for germination.
+• The seeds can be gently pushed down but do not plant thyme seeds deeply or cover them with soil as thyme requires light to germinate.

-• At a temperature of around 16 °C, the first seedlings should begin to appear after 2 weeks, although this could take up to 3 or 4 weeks.
+• At a temperature of around 16 °C, the first seedlings should begin to appear after 2 weeks, although this can take up to 3 or 4 weeks.

-• During this time, it is important to keep the substrate moist and to ventilate the propagation tray each day for a few minutes.
+• During this time, it is important to keep the compost moist and to ventilate the propagation tray each day for a few minutes.

 • As soon as the seedlings are visible, the plastic cover can be removed.
-After about 4 to 5 weeks, the thyme seedlings can be pricked out and planted in threes or fours in larger pots.
+After about 4 – 5 weeks, prick out the thyme seedlings and plant three or four specimens in each larger pot.

 • The plantlets may take a little time to acclimatise to the unprotected conditions outside of the propagation tray.